Edited by: Kellie Jez

 Unlike most airlines, having elite status with British Airways actually doesn’t afford you priority for upgrades, though you do get a companion upgrade voucher after reaching key thresholds.

-As we mentioned earlier, British Airways has two avenues of confirming an upgrade.
+As we mentioned earlier, British Airways has a few avenues of confirming an upgrade.

 - Upgrading using British Airways Executive Club Gold Upgrade Vouchers: Upon meeting certain elite status requirements, upgrade you and a companion to the next highest cabin